 People must be able to rely on their post arriving in good time.
 MaltaPost's performance is measured against the above mentioned QoS targets.
 Compliance with QoS standards by the USP is monitored by the MCA.
 When QoS targets are not met, the MCA is required to take corrective action.
-Thus, a collective compensation scheme comes into effect if MaltaPost fails to meet the set QoS performance targets.
+Thus, the 'Collective Compensation Scheme' comes into effect if MaltaPost fails to meet the set QoS performance targets.

-In line with current collective compensation scheme, should MaltaPost fail to achieve its annual next day delivery (D+1) target for local mail and outbound cross-border mail for dispatch to destination (i.e. loading on airline in Malta) for the ordinary mail, parcel post and registered mail products, MaltaPost is liable to pay as compensation (within the context of the above mentioned collective compensation scheme) a percentage of the yearly turnover of the product concerned (i.e. the difference between the annual service target achieved and the set standard) multiplied by a factor of 0.25.
+In line with the current Collective Compensation Scheme, should MaltaPost fail to achieve its annual next day delivery (D+1) target for local mail and outbound cross-border mail from dispatch to destination (i.e. loading on airline in Malta) for the ordinary mail, parcel post and registered mail products, MaltaPost is liable to pay as compensation (within the context of the above mentioned collective compensation scheme) a percentage of the yearly turnover of the product concerned (i.e. the difference between the annual service target achieved and the set standard) multiplied by a factor of 0.25.
 The maximum level of compensation is set at 5% of the yearly turnover multiplied by a factor of 0.25 of any one product.

-As the QoS performance for the fourth quarter of the financial year is now being assessed on the percentage of mail delivered within two (2) working days after injection into the system (i.e., D+2), whilst the first three quarters of the financial year continue to be assessed on the items delivered on the next working day (i.e., D+1), the collective compensation scheme is being revised as follows:
+As the QoS performance for the fourth quarter of the financial year is now being assessed on the percentage of mail delivered within two (2) working days after injection into the system (i.e., D+2), whilst the first three quarters of the financial year continue to be assessed on the items delivered on the next working day (i.e., D+1), the MCA consulted on a revision to the Collective Compensation Scheme as follows: